Assented to 2013-03-27

 Marginal note:Internet site — Minister

-9 The Minister must publish the documents referred to in paragraphs 7(1)(a) to (d) on the Department of Indian Affairs and Northern Development’s Internet site without delay after the First Nation has provided him or her with those documents or they have been published under subsection 8(1).
+9 The Minister must publish the documents referred to in paragraphs 7(1)(a) to (d) on the Internet site of the Department of Crown-Indigenous Relation and Northern Affairs without delay after the First Nation has provided him or her with those documents or they have been published under subsection 8(1).

 Court Remedies and Administrative Measures